Troy Car Accident Lawyer

 The Troy car accident attorneys at Christensen Law will aggressively pursue compensation on your behalf.
 During your free consultation with our team, we will listen closely to every detail of your accident, your injuries, and the impact the wreck has had on your life.
 Then, we will map out a tailored game plan to fight for your rights.

 With compassionate legal experts in your corner, you can focus on healing instead of worrying about negotiating with insurance companies.
-To learn more about how we can protect your rights in Michigan, call 248-900-9000.
+To learn more about how we can protect your rights in Michigan, contact us online.